Séamus Coleman: Loan to Blackpool

 On 19 March 2010, Coleman joined Championship club Blackpool on loan, initially for one month as a replacement for the injured Neal Eardley.
 He made his debut the next day, in a 2–2 draw at home to Crystal Palace.
-He scored his first goal for the Tangerines in a 4–2 win away to Scunthorpe United on 2 April.
+He scored his first goal for the Tangerines in a 4–2 win at Scunthorpe United on 2 April.
 Later that month, Coleman's loan was extended until the end of the season, while on 19 May he agreed a new four-year contract with Everton.
 He played in Blackpool's play–off final at Wembley Stadium, which they won 3–2 against Cardiff City.

 Return from loan

 Coleman returned to Everton for the following season, breaking into the first team on the right of midfield.
 He scored his first goal for Everton against Brentford in the League Cup third round on 21 September 2010.
 He opened the scoring at Griffin Park in the sixth minute, but also gave away a penalty with a foul on Myles Weston, which Ján Mucha saved from Charlie MacDonald, although Brentford eventually won in a penalty shoot-out after a 1–1 draw.
 He scored his first Premier League goal against his former team Blackpool on 6 November to secure a 2–2 draw at Bloomfield Road, signed a new four-and-a-half-year deal two months later, and was nominated for the 2011 PFA Young Player of the Year Award.
 He finished the season having scored four league goals, though was sent off in the final game of the season, a 1–0 win against Chelsea.